 Most property managers will agree to let you remove personal items, such as family photos, before taking photos of a specific area.
 Removing sensitive items from view before an inspection is always a good idea.

 Make sure that any communication you have with your property manager regarding your lease is done in writing or at least followed up in writing.
 This will provide you with a record of your attempts to address any concerns or issues that may arise.

 I’m concerned about my privacy.
 What can I do?

-- Tenancy laws in your state can address when your real estate agent is permitted to take photos
+- review the tenancy laws in your state or territory to determine when your property manager is allowed to take photos

 - contact the tenancy body in your area

 Remember that you have the right to privacy, comfort, and peace in your home.

 Even if you can’t object to the photos being taken, it’s best to agree with your property manager that they won’t take pictures of any sensitive information.

 Rent.com.au is Australia's largest company dedicated to renters and is owned and operated by ASX-listed Rent.com.au Limited (RNT:ASX).
 For over 15 years, Rent.com.au has exclusively focused on making renters' lives easier by making it easier to find a property, secure it, move in and pay rent.